rauchy/one-secret/README.md

     $  RAILS_ENV=production SECRET_KEY_BASE=<your production secret> rake one_secret:set aws_secret_key aba41f7bea276da49ef50aa33474fee4

-*Important* - make sure you prefix your command with an extra space so it doesn't get saved in your shell history.
+**Important** - note that there is an extra space at the beginning of this command.
+Make sure you prefix your command with that extra space so it doesn't get saved in your shell history.

 #### Type `secret_key_base` In